itsalectric/643_Project_2/README.md

 ```

 The following command will utilize the settings from the config.yaml code above.
-Once the instances have been created, run the second line to gather information of the newly created instances
+Once the instances have been created, run the second line to gather information of the newly created instances.

 	flintrock launch [cluster name]
 	flintrock describe [cluster name]

 The expected output should be something similar to the following.
-Be sure to note the address of the master node as we will need it for future commands
+Be sure to note the address of the master node as we will need it for future commands:

 	test:
 	  state: running